 - the person’s physical health, mental health and overall wellbeing

-- the gestational age of the fetus
+- the gestational age of the fetus.

-New obligations for practitioners with a conscientious objection
+Obligations for practitioners with a conscientious objection

-If a health practitioner has a conscientious objection they can decline to provide or assist with providing contraception, sterilisation or abortion services, or to provide information or other advisory services relating to abortion.
+If a health practitioner has a conscientious objection, they can decline to provide or assist with providing contraception, sterilisation, or abortion services, or to provide information or other advisory services relating to abortion.
 However, they must:

 - tell the person of their objection